MaiDormo/cuda-SpMV/README.md

 # GPU-Computing-2025-256137

-This repository contains various implementations of Sparse Matrix-Vector Multiplication (SpMV) for both CPU and GPU, developed as part of the GPU Computing graduate course at the University of Trento.
+This repository contains various implementations of Sparse Matrix-Vector Multiplication (SpMV) for both CPU and GPU.

 ## Repository Structure
 ```text